galetaire/spahousing/pages/posts/landscarcity.md

 title: Urban land scarcity index
 date:
 description:
-author: Please, see the notes at the end of the post for clarifications
+author: See the notes at the end for clarifications
 ---

 import Image from 'next/image'